 I wanted to finish on a high and this Webb mower is the perfect choice for this.
 It’s cheap, small, effective, and extremely powerful.
 What more could you want?

 There are a lot of good options when it comes to budget mowers.
 Whether it’s rotary or hover you prefer there’s the perfect one out there for you.
+I updated this article for 2023 to include the latest deals and some more shopping options.
 I hope this guide has helped clear up any questions you may have and wish you all the best in your lawn care this summer.